Tuberculosis Reimbursement Program

-LIMITATIONS: The Statewide Farmworker Health Program-TB Coverage will not pay for:
+LIMITATIONS: The Kansas Statewide Farmworker Health Program-TB Coverage will not pay for:

 - Hospitalization or other inpatient services

-Exceptions to these restrictions may be made on a case by case basis by preauthorization through the regional case managers.
-However, clients may also be eligible for some of these services through the Department of Social and Rehabilitation Services.
+Exceptions to these restrictions may be made on a case by case basis by preauthorization through the Regional Case Managers and/or the TB Control Program at KDHE.
+However, clients may also be eligible for some of these services through the Kansas Department for Children and Families.

-If you have questions about the program please do not hesitate to contact the KS Statewide Farmworker Health/TB Coverage at (785) 296 1200.
+If you have questions about the program please do not hesitate to contact the Kansas Statewide Farmworker Health Program-TB Coverage at (785) 296-6028.

 The TB Control Program at KDHE can be reached at (785) 296-5589 and online at http://www.kdheks.gov/tb/index.html

 Kansas Legislature 2012 Statute — KSA 65-129e